BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_4_Generate_a_Payment_Request.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 This chapter shows what is and how to create a payment request.
-For this example we've created a second lightning node using LND implementation to create an invoice to pay using our main c-lighting installation in next chapter.
+For this example we've created a second lightning node using LND implementation to create an invoice to be payed later using our main c-lighting installation in next chapter.
 We will refer to this instance using `lnd$ ` prompt shell to indicate place where we'll generate LND commands.
 If you want to reproduce this steps you should use Bitcoin Standup to create a second machine and install LND.

 > :book: ***What is an invoice